Sedley Baptist Church

 H. Youth Choir Director

-The Youth Choir Director, elected annually, shall be charged with the responsibility of providing worshipful music for the youth with the organist/pianist.
+The Youth Choir Director shall be charged with the responsibility of providing worshipful music for the youth with the organist/pianist.
 The Director shall have oversight and direction of the music that is performed by the youth.

 I. Children's Choir Director

-The Children's Choir Director, elected annually, shall be charged with the responsibility of providing worshipful music for the children with the organist/pianist.
+The Children's Choir Director shall be charged with the responsibility of providing worshipful music for the children with the organist/pianist.
 The Director shall have oversight and direction of the music that is performed by the children.

 J. Organist/Pianist

-These officers are elected on an annual basis shall consist of any number of musicians to adequately provide the musical needs for the Church.
+These officers shall consist of any number of musicians to adequately provide the musical needs for the Church.
 If unable to provide the music on the assigned date, then it will be their responsibility to provide for a replacement or contact the Choir Director for assistance.
 This includes Sunday services and special services.
 If an outside musician has been requested, then it will be the responsibility of a Choir Director to assist the outside person with the availability of the Church and key to the organ.

 1. Worship Service